rjkelly4/mySQLFileSystem/docs/Reqs_and_Specs.md

 # Security Requirements

 - One role with different levels of permissions: User
-- User authentication and authorization are managed by Duo, which makes use of MFA
+- User authentication will be provided by the NetID login service
-- Uses a mobile device with Duo App to receive push notifications
+- 2FA provided through the NetID login using Duo MFA app
     - Can also use a fob to generate a passcode
 - User has access to their file system and only theirs unless sharing permissions are authorized by another user